mbreecher/betsnet/README.md

 <<<<<<< HEAD
 == README

-This is a web based app designed to manage account management tasks
+This is rails starter code for a webapp.
+It contains the models and controllers for basic login and comment functionality.
+Need to add views and obviously content before MVP.